Verizon Showcases Its Commitment to Green Energy and Technology Investment in Montgomery County, Md.

 In 2013, Verizon invested $100 million in onsite green energy technologies to generate more than 90 million kilowatt hours of clean fuel cell and renewable solar power at 17 Verizon facilities in six states.
 The renewable solar energy system at the Chesapeake Complex is the largest that the company has built to date.

-This solar energy system has more than 5,500 solar panels that produce more than 2.4 million kilowatt hours of electricity annually – enough to power 226 homes for one year.
+The solar energy system at Verizon’s office in Silver Spring has more than 5,500 solar panels that produce more than 2.4 million kilowatt hours of electricity annually – enough to power 226 homes for one year.
 At the same time, the system offsets 1,729 metric tons of CO2 – which is equal to the annual greenhouse gas emissions of 364 passenger cars.